microsoft/vscode-wiki/Differences-between-the-repository-and-Visual-Studio-Code.md

-This article outlines the differences between the project at `github.com/microsoft/vscode`, which we will refer to as "Code - OSS", and Microsoft's Visual Studio Code distribution (which is often referred to as "`VS Code`"...we know it is confusing, sorry).
+This article outlines the differences between the project at `github.com/microsoft/vscode`, which we will refer to as `Code - OSS`, and Microsoft's Visual Studio Code distribution (which is often referred to as "`VS Code`"...we know it is confusing, sorry).

 ## The "Code - OSS" Repository

-The ["Code - OSS"](https://github.com/Microsoft/vscode) repository is where we (Microsoft) develop the [Visual Studio Code](https://code.visualstudio.com) product.
+The [`Code - OSS`](https://github.com/Microsoft/vscode) repository is where we (Microsoft) develop the [Visual Studio Code](https://code.visualstudio.com) product.
 Not only do we work on code and issues here, we also publish our roadmap, monthly iteration plans, and our endgame plans.
 The source code is available to everyone under a standard [MIT license](https://github.com/microsoft/vscode/blob/master/LICENSE.txt).

 ## The Visual Studio Code Distribution